CS - Computer Science

 Topics include height-balanced trees, graph algorithms, greedy algorithms, dynamic programming, hard problems and approximation algorithms.
 Prerequisite: CS 560.

 CS 731.
-Mathematical Foundations for Computer Networking 3 credit hours
+Mathematical Foundations for Computer Networking (3).

 Introductory class on applying various mathematical tools to the field of computer networks and related areas.
 Divided into three phases: phase one covers the fundamentals of probability, statistics and linear algebra required for understanding the core topics to follow.
 Phase two covers the core topics of optimization and queuing theory.
 Phase three briefly covers the advanced topics of game theory and information theory.
 The depth of coverage is sufficient to allow students to read and understand research papers in computer networking and related areas that use these standard techniques.
 Ideas are taught through intuition, mathematically correct formalization and detailed numerical examples.
 Prerequisite: MATH 243.
 Corequisite: CS 464.

 Presents a quantitative performance evaluation of telecommunication networks and systems.
 Includes fundamental digital communications system review; packet communications, queuing theory, OSI, s.25 and SNA layered architectures, stop-and-wait protocol, go-back-N protocol, and high-level data link layer; network layer flow and congestion control, routing, polling and random access, local area networks (LAN); integrated services digital networks (ISDN), and broadband networks.
-Prerequisites: CS 300, IME 254.
+Prerequisite: CS 464.

 Covers topics ranging from physical layer to application layer in the wireless and mobile networking fields.
 Explores physical layer issues of wireless communications, wireless cellular telephony, ad-hoc networks, mobile IP and multicast, wireless LAN (IEEE 802.11), security, Bluetooth and WAP, etc. Imparts general knowledge about wireless communication technologies and ongoing research activities.
 Prerequisite: CS 736.